-So, for homeowners in Rancho Santa Fe where homes are well over 4,500 square feet, a mesh WiFi system is not the right answer.
+For this reason, homeowners in Rancho Santa Fe should not use a mesh WiFi system.
 Put simply, because homes in Rancho Santa Fe are not only much larger than your average San Diego home, and because there are also more obstacles to overcome, a mesh WiFi network is not the right solution.
 With this in mind, we offer some insight on how to build a whole house WiFi system for homes in Rancho Santa Fe, CA.

 To make things easier to understand, we will explain what fiber Internet is and how that translates into building the right whole house WiFi system for a home located in Rancho Santa Fe.
 Fiber Internet is a term used to describe an Internet connection that transfers data via fiber optic cables.
 Fiber refers to the thin glass wires inside the larger protective cables.
 And, optic refers to the way data is transferred (light signals).
 Because fiber Internet uses light instead of electricity to transmit data, the frequencies being used are much higher and data capacity is much greater as compared to older infrastructures like DSL, cable, and satellite.